Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 See contemporary art with a Montana flair at the Paris Gibson Square Museum of Art.
 The Museum is dedicated to preserving the works of contemporary and self-taught artists in Montana.

 In addition to all the art inside, the actual building that art is housed in is of architectural significance.
-It was built in 1896 and features a sandstone exterior.
 The building served as a school until the 1970s and then was reopened as an art and cultural center, and continues to thrive as one today.

 Family Fun in Great Falls

 Traveling with kids in Great Falls, MT?
-Here are some family friendly things to do during your trip to Great Falls.
+Here are some family friendly things to do during your trip.

 Electric City Water Park